hugdora/Docker-Workshop/multi-container-apps.md

  - Assign the network when starting the container.
  - Connect an already running container to a network.

-In the following steps, you'll create the network first and then attach the MySQL container at startup.
+In the following steps, I'll create the network first and then attach the MySQL container at startup.

 ### 1. Create the network.